TikhonJelvis/RL-book/chapter4/chapter4.md

 ## Extensions to Non-Tabular Algorithms

 Finite MDP algorithms covered in this chapter are called "tabular" algorithms.
-The word "tabular" (for "table") refers to the fact that the MDP is specified in the form of a finite data structure and the Value Function is also represented as a finite "table" of states and values.
-These tabular algorithms typically make a sweep through all states in each iteration to update the value function.
+The word "tabular" (for "table") refers to the fact that the MDP is specified in the form of a finite data structure and the Value Function is also represented as a finite "table" of non-terminal states and values.
+These tabular algorithms typically make a sweep through all non-terminal states in each iteration to update the value function.
 This is in contrast to algorithms for large state spaces or infinite state spaces where we need some function approximation for the value function.
-The good news is that we can modify each of these tabular algorithms such that instead of sweeping through all the states at each step, we simply sample an appropriate subset of states, update the Value Function for those states (with the same Bellman Operator calculations as for the case of tabular), and then create a function approximation for the Value Function using just the updated values for the sample of states.
+The good news is that we can modify each of these tabular algorithms such that instead of sweeping through all the non-terminal states at each step, we simply sample an appropriate subset of non-terminal states, update the Value Function for those states (with the same Bellman Operator calculations as for the case of tabular), and then create a function approximation for the Value Function using just the updated values for the sample of non-terminal states.
 The important point is that the fundamental structure of the algorithms and the fundamental principles (Fixed-Point and Bellman Operators) are still the same when we extend from these tabular algorithms to function approximation-based algorithms.
 In Chapter [-@sec:funcapprox-chapter], we cover extensions of these Dynamic Programming algorithms from tabular methods to function approximation methods.
 We call these algorithms *Approximate Dynamic Programming*.

 ## Summary of Key Learnings from this Chapter